stvhuang/stat150/lec03.typ

 #pagebreak()

-For a time-homogenous MC with finite state space $|S| < infinity$, we can put the transition probabilities in a matrix:
+For a time-homogenous MC with finite state space $|S| < oo$, we can put the transition probabilities in a matrix:

 Def: Transition Matrix